grzegorz-chojnacki/stellarice/README.md

 The creator currently supports:
 - Basic creation of an empire (pop type, traits, origin, ethics, authority and civics)
+- Random generation of a whole empire or specific attributes
 - Constraints validation
 - Automatical saving of the current empire preset (in the browser's local storage)
 - Highlighting related options